bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 We compute `Ntst` time slices of a periodic orbit using orthogonal collocation.
 This is implemented in the structure `PeriodicOrbitOCollProblem`.

-!!! warning "Large scale"
+!!! tip "Large scale"
-    The current implementation is not yet optimized for large scale problems.
-This will be improved in the future.
+    The current implementation is optimized for ODE and for large scale problems for which the jacobian is sparse.

 The general method is very well exposed in [^Dankowicz],[^Doedel] and we adopt the notations of [^Dankowicz].
 However our implementation is based on [^Doedel] because it is more economical (less equations) when it enforces the continuity of the solution.